By Brian Gentile, senior vice president and general manager, TIBCO Analytics

-To really succeed, an organisation should understand how quickly it must put data to work.
-What is more important to your business for example, getting data quickly, or defining it richly for broad analytic use?
-Enter the New Data Velocity Spectrum, which recognises that some data needs to be put to work instantly, coming to be known as ‘fast data,’ while other data needs curation time, rich definition and dimension in order to unlock its value.
+To really succeed, it is critical that a business first understands just how quickly it must put data to work.
+What is more important to your business for example, accessing a richly defined data set for broad analytic use, or getting hold of data quickly?
+Enter the New Data Velocity Spectrum, which recognises that some data needs curation time, rich definition and dimension in order to unlock its value, while other data needs to be put to work immediately, coming to be known as ‘fast data’.

-Because variety in data is now the norm, Hadoop is commonly becoming the modern data warehouse, increasingly used to better address our need for so many new, high-volume, multi-structured data types.
-Rather than speed, this is all about the ‘dimension-ality’ of data.
-It is encouraging to note that solving for rich definition and dimensions in data has never been easier or less expensive.
+Once a compromise on speed and time has been met, the good news is that a number of different modern technologies are already available today to help.
+Hadoop is commonly becoming the modern data warehouse, being increasingly used to address our need for so many new, high-volume, multi-structured data types.
+Variety in data is very much the norm, and rather than speed, this is all about the ‘dimension-ality’ of data.
+Thankfully, solving for rich definition and dimensions in data has never been easier or less expensive.
 As another example, the combination of a massively parallel analytic database (Vertica, Netezza, Greenplum) and a modern, in-memory-based business analytics platform (TIBCO Jaspersoft, TIBCO Spotfire) now often replace (or surpass) most of the functionality of traditional OLAP technologies at a fraction of the overall time and cost.

-Over the course of this year, matching the right information architecture with the best available technology that matches the specific business need will be an increasing challenge.
+A Gartner survey released towards the end of last year confirmed that investment in big data technologies is continuing to expand, with 73% of organisations having either invested or set plans in motion to invest in big data over the next two years.
+For this very reason, matching the right information architecture with the best available technology that matches the specific business need will be increasingly important.
 The good news is that special purpose technologies are fast arriving to address the growing needs across The New Data Velocity Spectrum, something that many stand to benefit from if the correct infrastructure is put in place.